ros2/ros2_documentation/source/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Cpp-Publisher-And-Subscriber.rst

   ament_package()

-You could build your package now, source the local setup files, and run it, but let’s create the subscriber node first so you can see the full system at work.
+You could build your package now, source the local setup files, and run it, but let's create the subscriber node first so you can see the full system at work.

 3 Write the subscriber node
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^